Invest in What You Believe

 We have created the Mahfaza portfolio in partnership with MSCI, one of the largest index providers in the world.
-We used a methodology approved by MSCI’s Shariah advisor’s committee of scholars to ensure that this portfolio is 100% in accordance with Islamic principles.
+We use a methodology approved by MSCI’s Shariah advisor’s committee of scholars to ensure that the portfolio is 100% in accordance with Islamic principles.

 How will my Halal Investing Portfolio be rebalanced?

-Wealthface rebalances the portfolios of all of our clients on a regular basis – you really won’t have to lift a finger in this regard.
-However, because our Halal Portfolios are a little different from our regular ones, we rebalance them in a slightly different way to best suit their own unique features.
-The index is rebalanced once per month, and this is when we’ll rebalance your portfolio for you.
+WealthFace rebalances the portfolios of all of our clients on a regular basis – you really won’t have to lift a finger.
+However, because our Halal Portfolios are a different than our regular ones, we rebalance them in a slightly different way in line with their own unique features.
+We rebalance all portfolios once per month (Index and Halal-friendly).

 Is the Wealthface Halal Investing Portfolio open to anybody?